ivan3-5/akatsuki-hotel-java/README.md

 Database: https://drive.google.com/drive/folders/11fW8cl6Flr4YTXzbSDMDixCnlORnBYie?usp=drive_link

-Use XAMPP for the database and place the 'mysql' folder into the 'xampp' folder.
+Use XAMPP for the database and place the '''mysql''' folder into the '''xampp''' folder.